More Sovereign Wealth Funds in Australia’s Future

 The Association of Superannuation Funds of Australia estimates that the aggregate total in all superannuation funds is around A$ 1.62 trillion as of June 30th, 2013.

-Increasing the Superannuation Guarantee Rate from 9% to 12%[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+Increasing the Superannuation Guarantee Rate from 9% to 12%[ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Contact the writer or creator of this article or page.